.NET 1.1C# Numeric Literals

 float unitPrice = 123.45f; // So will this

-There are other data types that can be specified using suffixes.
-These are listed in the following table:
+Other data types can be specified using suffixes.
+These are shown below:

-This table does not include all of the numeric data types of C#.
-The byte, sbyte, short and ushort data types are omitted and do not have designated suffixes.
-However, integer literal can be assigned to variables of these data types and will be implicitly converted, assuming that the value is appropriate for storage in the variable.
+This table does not include all of the C# numeric data types.
+The byte, sbyte, short and ushort data types do not have designated suffixes.
+However, integer literals can be assigned to variables of these types.
+They will be implicitly converted, assuming that the value is within the valid range.

 Using Hexadecimal

-As a programmer, it is often useful to represent numbers using the hexadecimal number base, rather than decimal.
-C# allows the use of hexadecimal numbers with the use of the '0x' prefix.
-The two following lines of code are functionally equivalent:
+Programmers often represent numbers using hexadecimal, rather than decimal.
+You identify hexadecimal values with the '0x' prefix.
+The two following lines of code are therefore equivalent:

 int sixteen = 16;